Some of our errors come from clap itself, such as when we validate that the garden directory exists.

 miette can be used in application code, like our main binary, as well as library code like our lib.rs, but the usage is a bit different in each case.

-After installing miette, we need to change our main function’s return type to be miette::Result
+After installing miette, we need to change our main function’s return type to be miette::Result.

-This result alias includes the miette::Report
+This result alias includes the miette::Report type as the error.

 fn main() -> miette::Result<()> {